Creative Financing: 5 Outside-the-Box Tools Savvy Investors Use to Build Wealth

 Seller financing is an incredible tool that is well worth the effort.
 And it is one of the clearest win-win transactions in the entire real estate business.

-For example, my business recently bought an income property using seller financing with a 10% down payment (yes, in a hot market and yes, in a desirable location).
+For example, my business recently bought an income property using seller financing with a 10 percent down payment (yes, in a hot market, and yes, in a desirable location).
 Once stabilized and rented, this property will likely make us over $1,000 per month in net income for decades to come.
 And that does not include the benefits of future capital gains.

 What’s more?
 The seller and I are pals.
 He is happy as a clam in water because he loves monthly checks without the hassles of being a landlord.
 I have saved him the trouble of putting a big chunk of his money into investments like stocks or bank CDs that he doesn’t like or understand.
 And he receives a much larger income than he would with most traditional investments.

 Who is the only party not happy with the transaction?
 I guess it’s the bank, who didn’t get my seller’s money in a CD, so that they could loan it to me at a higher interest rate!

 Power Tool #2: Private Loan From a Self-Directed IRA

 As you see above, this creative financing tool is structurally very similar to a closing with a bank loan.
 The only difference is that the lender is a self-directed IRA (individual retirement account) and not a bank.

 Most retirement accounts invest in traditional assets like mutual funds or bonds.
 But a self-directed IRA is a way to use retirement savings to invest in alternative assets like real estate, notes, tax liens, and more.
 Specialized custodians who allow self-direction hold the assets and process transactions and keep records for the IRS.

 The point of this tool is to borrow the IRA funds from other individuals, not from your own IRA.
 You must be very careful not to engage in IRS-prohibited transactions.
 Loaning money to yourself or to your business is clearly off limits.